vedab/nodewebkit-utilities-min/README.md

+# Node Webkit Utilities

+This project hosts couple of utilities built using NodeWebkit, which will let you have a desktop application using JavaScript.

+Utilities:
-# Git Markdown Editor using Node Webkit
+  - Git Markdown Editor
+  - CSS Parser - counts the `# of Rules` and `# of Selectors` in a CSS code

 ## Prerequisite
   - Install [Node JS](http://nodejs.org/)